ticofab/gesturematch/README.md

 > **NOTE**: this project is long discontinued.
-It was my first big thing using Scala and Akka and (of course) when I look at it now I feel deeply embarassed of what I wrote all those years ago!
+It was my first big thing using Scala and Akka and (of course) when I look at it now I find it quite embarassing!
+As it should be, I guess :)

 ***